luisaugusto/outdoor-inspiration/README.md

 # Outdoor Inspiration

-A chrome tab extension that displays photos and descriptions of US National Parks
+A new tab extension that displays photos and descriptions of US National Parks

 [Download for Google Chrome](https://chrome.google.com/webstore/detail/mjgkcdcikkpendiikknkdhanooeiohee/)